Edge precoloring extension of hypercubes: Proof of Theorem

-In both cases, $u_1 \neq v$.
+Suppose now that (b) holds.
+Then $u_1 \neq v$, because $u_1$ is incident with an edge colored $1$ under $\varphi_1$.
 Suppose first that $u_1$ is not adjacent to $v$.
-Then $u_1$ and $v$ has a common neighbor $x$.
-Moreover, since $u_1$ and $v$ has precisely two common neighbors, there are at least $d-3$ edges of $H_1$ incident with $u_1$ that are neither $\varphi_1$-precolored nor adjacent to a $\varphi$-precolored edge of $H_1$.
-Thus since $d \geq 5$, there is an edge $e'$ incident with $u_1$ that is not precolored under $\varphi_1$, and not adjacent to an edge of $H_1$ precolored $1$ under $\varphi$, and, moreover, the same holds for the corresponding edge of $H_2$.
-Thus the precoloring obtained from the restriction of $\varphi$ to $H_1$ by in addition coloring $e'$ by color $1$ is extendable to a $(d-1)$-edge coloring of $H_1$, and, as above, we obtain an extension of $\varphi$ by constructing a coloring of $H_2$ similarly.
+Then $u_1$ and $v$ have a common neighbor $x$, because $H_1$ is $(d-1)$-regular and contains exactly $d-1$ $\varphi_1$-precolored edges.
+Moreover, since $u_1$ and $v$ are at distance $2$ and $H_1$ is a $(d-1)$-dimensional hypercube, $u_1$ and $v$ have precisely two common neighbors.
+Now, since $H_1$ is a $(d-1)$-regular bipartite graph and (b) holds, this means that there are $d-3$ edges of $H_1$ incident with $u_1$ that are neither $\varphi_1$-precolored nor adjacent to a $\varphi$-precolored edge of $H_1$.
+Thus if $d \geq 5$, then there is an edge $e'$ incident with $u_1$ that is not precolored under $\varphi_1$, and not adjacent to an edge of $H_1$ precolored $1$ under $\varphi$, and, moreover, the analogous statement holds for the corresponding edge of $H_2$.
+Now, since \begin{itemize}

-Now assume that $u_1$ is adjacent to $v$.
-Then since all $\varphi$-precolored edges lie in distinct dimensional matchings, at most one non-$\varphi_1$-precolored edge incident with $u_1$ is adjacent to an edge of $H_1$ precolored $1$ under $\varphi$.
-Thus, there are at least $d-3$ edges of $H_1$ incident with $u_1$ that are neither $\varphi_1$-precolored, nor adjacent to a $\varphi$-precolored edge of $H_1$.
-Thus if $d \geq 5$, then there is an edge $e'$ incident with $u_1$ that is not precolored under $\varphi_1$, and not incident to an edge of $H_1$ precolored $1$ under $\varphi$, and, moreover, the same holds for the corresponding edge of $H_2$.
-Assuming $d \geq 5$, we now obtain an extension of $\varphi$ as in the preceding paragraph.